AyikeLoremaster/Map-of-the-World-of-Ayike/README.md

 timeline.txt: Text document detailing over 600 years of geopolitical history.
 Has plenty of opprtunity for more detail.

 README.md: You're looking at it right now.
 Self-explanatory.

+Nations: Within this folder are folders for individual nations.
+Currently only has a folder for Xiongmao (containing the flag of Xiongmao), and a folder for Zootopia (containing the Constitution of the Republic of Zootopia).
+Feel free to add your own stuff here!